-Over the past few weeks we have been publishing even more blogs and free articles aimed to inform, support and educate clients on the essential steps to set up a new school.
+Over the past 15+ years we have published more than 350 blogs and free articles aimed to inform, support and educate investors, developers and leaders on the essential steps to set up a new school.

-We have been really busy and we are motivated to share what we know as experienced education leaders and education industry specialists.
+We have worked on education projects in almost every corner of the globe and we to share what we know as experienced education leaders and education industry specialists.

-Check out these 10 articles all saved in this one email location!
+Check out these 10 articles all saved in this one location!

 Greg Parry (CEO) also explains in this video